| |

 Background and Approach

 Benjamin has both law (J.D.) and social work (M.S.W.) degrees from Saint Louis University.
-He received his undergraduate degree from Washington University in 1969.
+He received his undergraduate degree from Washington University in 1969, with a double major in history and psychology.

 Experience